Alan Bond: Return to investment activities

 Following release, he became active in various mining investments, predominately in Africa, including Madagascar Oil PLC and Global Diamond Resources, of Lesotho and was included in Business Review Weekly's "Rich 200 List" in 2008.

 In 2003, Bond was inducted into the America's Cup Hall of Fame.
 Since 2003, Bond had worked closely with his son Craig and longtime business partner Robert Quinn through Strategic Investments Ltd.

 Interests related to the Bond family also control Global Diamond Resources plc (formerly Lesotho Diamond Corporation) which is developing the Kao diamond pipe in the Kingdom of Lesotho.
 In 2007, the Federal Court rejected an attempt by Bond to sue freelance journalist Paul Barry over an article Barry wrote about his dealings in Africa with the Lesotho Diamond Company.
 Bond had claimed that the article had several false statements.
 In 2008 Bond appealed but this, too, was rejected by the same court which found Bond's claims had no reasonable prospects of success.

 Bond was involved in a long-running defamation case against The West Australian newspaper and journalists Mark Drummond and Sean Cowan over a series of articles published in December 2005, in which it was alleged that Bond's friend and business partner Robert Leslie Nelson was moving to hide Bond's involvement in Lesotho Diamond Corporation, Madagascar Oil and a gold company.
 During that case, Bond tried to have the journalists convicted of contempt of court after some electronic documents disappeared.

 In 2008, Bond made a return to the Business Review Weekly's "Rich 200 List", in 157th spot, with an estimated wealth of $265 million—thanks primarily to his stakes in Madagascar Oil and Global Diamond Resources.

 Family

 In 1955, Bond married Eileen Hughes, a member of a prominent Catholic family in Fremantle (she is a cousin of car dealer John Hughes).
 She and Bond were both 17, and she was pregnant at the time.
 Bond, who had been raised Protestant, converted to Catholicism for the marriage.
 The couple had four children: John, Craig, Susanne and Jody.
 Bond and Eileen divorced in 1992.
-Susanne, an equestrian showjumper who had been a member of the Australian showjumping team for seven years, died in 2000 from a suspected accidental overdose of prescription medication.
+Susanne, an equestrian showjumper who had been a member of the Australian show jumping team for seven years, died in 2000 from a suspected accidental overdose of prescription medication.

 Bond married Diana Bliss, a public relations consultant and theatre producer, in 1995.
 On 28 January 2012, Bliss was found dead in the couple's swimming pool.
 Police said the circumstances of her death were not suspicious and concluded that Bliss, a long-time sufferer of depression, had committed suicide.